Authors: Joshua Comenetz*, U.S. Census Bureau

 Presentation File: No File Uploaded

-The U.S. Census Bureau develops and provides international, geo-enabled population data sets, based on census and survey data, administrative geography, and satellite imagery analysis.
+The U.S. Census Bureau provides international, geo-enabled population data sets, based on census and survey data, administrative geography, and satellite imagery analysis.

-Census Bureau data products cover countries around the world, and have a range of applications in government, education, research, and the private sector.
-Data sets and maps already released online include administrative geography and age/sex data for more than 20 countries.
-Our primary goal is to provide the geo-demographic data needed to support humanitarian assistance and disaster relief efforts worldwide.
+Our primary goal is to develop the geo-demographic data sets needed to support humanitarian assistance and disaster relief efforts worldwide, but Census Bureau data products have a range of applications in government, education, research, and the nonprofit sector.
+We have released population data and administrative geography for more than 25 countries online at Census.gov.
 The demand for and utility of these data for crisis response have been demonstrated, most notably by users of our Haiti products after the 2010 earthquake.